Atmospheric-Composition-Analysis-Group/Getting-Started/source/platforms/tips_for_pleiades.rst

 Tips for NASA Pleiades
 ======================

 This section provides general tips for setting up NASA NAS account and running GCHP on Pleiades.
+For a more detailed guide, please refer to `NASA_Cluster`_ maintained by `Laura Yang`_.

 Account setup
 ----------------